 The verified assets will need to be 6 months based on the loan amount.
 The interest rates on this product are approximately 1% - 2.5% higher than traditional documented loans.

 The down payments can be as low as 15% up to $1 million.
 Yes, that's right.
 And for those buying a $2 million dollar home in high-cost areas of California, Colorado, Texas, or Florida's coast, just 20-percent down gets you in on the "bank statement loan" product subject to additional qualifying factors.
+Rates and APR may vary according to the borrower's credit score, payment history, loan to value, and loan type(refinance or purchase).

 Less documentation translates into a faster process and quicker approvals.